Fighting the Flu and Coronavirus

 A new coronavirus, called 2019 Novel (new) Coronavirus, was found in Wuhan, Hubei Province China.
 This virus has not been found in humans before.
 This coronavirus can lead to fever, cough and trouble breathing or shortness of breath.

-provided guidance to school districts in the form of a letter with information about the new 2019 Novel (new) Coronavirus (2019-nCoV) and protecting our families.
+The New York State Department of Health, in cooperation with the New York State Education Department, has provided guidance to school districts in the form of a letter with information about the new 2019 Novel (new) Coronavirus (2019-nCoV) and protecting our families.

-The Onondaga County Health Department has also created a website with information
+The Onondaga County Health Department has also created a website with information.

 What do we know?

 Since this virus is very new, health authorities continue to carefully watch how this virus spreads.
 The Centers for Disease Control and Prevention (CDC) is working hard to learn as much as possible about this new virus, so that we can better understand how it spreads and causes illness.
 The CDC considers this virus to be a serious public health concern.
 Based on current information the CDC recommends avoiding travel to China.
-Updated travel information related to 2019-nCoV can be found at
+Updated travel information related to 2019-nCoV can be found at https://wwwnc.cdc.gov/travel/notices/warning/novel-coronavirus-china.

 How Does 2019 Novel (New) Coronavirus Spread?